-Field Explanation Expiration Criteria The following criteria determ executed by means of Natural ine how often / how long subprograms in the library can be I RPC.
-When one of the criteria is reached, the criteria can be reset either by means of the Natural application programming interface USR1071 or by the user newly logging on to the library.
-Use Count Determines how many times remote subprograms can be executed.
+Field Explanation Expiration Criteria The following criteria determine how often / how long subprograms in the libratexecuted by means of Natural RPC.
+When one of the criteria is reached, the criteria can be reset either by means of the Natu application programming interface USR1071 or by the user newly logging on to the libra Use Count Determines how many times remote subprograms can be executed.
 A value of "0" means that no such limit is in effect.
-Number of Determines for how many da ys remote subprograms can be executed.
+Number of Determines for how many day ys remote subprograms can be executed.
 Days The days are counted beginni ng with the logon to the library.
 A value of "0" means that no such limit is in effect.
 Number of Determines for how many ho urs/minutes remote subprograms can be executed.
 Hours/Minutes The time is counted beginning g with the logon to the library.
 A value of "0" means that no such limit is in effect.
 Allow Overwriting by User Exit USR1071 Y The above expiration criteria in the library security profile, as well as the user ID and password from the client logon procedure, can be overwritten by criteria specified with the Natural application programming interface USR1071.
 N No data can be set/overwritten by the Natural application programming interface USR1071.
-Server Session O ptions: Close All Databases trol the logon-/logoff-dependent closing of databases.
-It ve been opened by remote subprograms contained in the N The databases are not closed when a logon/logoff to/from the library is performed.
+Server Session O ptions: Close All Databases This option allows you to control the logon-/logoff-dependent closing of databases.
+It affects all databases which have been opened by remote subprograms contained in the library: N The databases are not closed when a logon/logoff to/from the library is performed.
 Y The databases are closed when a logon to the library is performed.
 If "Impersonation" is activated in the RPC server profile, "Y" has the same effect as "F" (see below).
-F The databases are closed when a logon to the library is performed, and when a logoff from the library is performed. the option LOGONRQ=ON is set in the Natural profile acro.
+F The databases are closed when a logon to the library is performed, and when a logoff from the library is performed.
+This option is only relevant if the option LOGONRQ=ON is set in the Natural profile parameter RPC or NTRPC macro.
 If you wish to have one user-queue element per client